kushraj1204/Digital-Image-Watermarking/README.md

-# Digital-watermarking
+# Digital-Image-watermarking
-Java project for digital watermarking using DCT-DWT_SVD
+Java project for digital image watermarking in frequency domain using DCT-DWT-SVD theory.
+JAMA library has been used for huge matrix computation.